syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ### Avoiding connector segment overlapping in layout

 [AvoidSegmentOverlapping](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.DirectedTreeLayout~AvoidSegmentOverlapping.html) property of `DirectedTreeLayout` is used to decide whether segment of each connector from a single parent are distributed automatically or not.
-It is only valid for hierarchical and multiparent layout.
+It is only valid for hierarchical and multi parent layout.

 {% tabs %}